PacktPublishing/Test-Driven-Development-in-Go/README.md

 ## What is this book about?

+Experienced developers understand the importance of designing a comprehensive testing strategy to ensure efficient shipping and maintaining services in production.
+This book shows you how to utilize test-driven development (TDD), a widely adopted industry practice, for testing your Go apps at different levels.
+You’ll also explore challenges faced in testing concurrent code, and learn how to leverage generics and write fuzz tests.

 This book covers the following exciting features:
 * Create practical Go unit tests using mocks and assertions with Testify
 * Build table-driven test suites for HTTP web applications